 The Webster definition of anxiety is: a feeling of worry, nervousness, or unease, typically about an imminent event or something with an uncertain outcome.

 Clinical anxiety is when the feeling of worry about an imminent event starts to impact your day-to-day functioning.
-So if your anxiety is impacting your relationships with others, your ability to do your job or function at school, how you interact with the community, or even how you sleep and eat, than you may meet criteria for an anxiety disorder.
+So if your anxiety is impacting your relationships with others, your ability to do your job or function at school, how you interact with the community, or even how you sleep and eat, you may meet criteria for an anxiety disorder and should consider therapy for anxiety.

 The criteria to clinically diagnose someone with anxiety often includes the following but are different for each anxiety diagnosis: